tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.62.0 =
+* Start using WordPress' native responsive images feature with book covers

 = 1.61.0 =
 * Fixed a bug with how book covers are resolved